xinrong-meng/knowledge-sharing/code-examples/mcp/README.md

 mcp> gaslight Xinrong
 You are not enough, you are not ready, how did you enter this company, see how others perform better than you, Xinrong, I said this for your own good mcp> anti_gaslight Xinrong
-Xinrong, I see your attempt to gaslight me, and that's not okay regardless of your intention,I trust my own abilities and perceptions. mcp> quit
+Xinrong, I see your attempt to gaslight me, and that's not okay regardless of your intention, I trust my own abilities and perceptions. mcp> quit
 ```